Do it yourself

 Rubbish.
 Think cock-up before cover-up.
 They were ordinary people just like you.

-They made mistakes and they lost things: in the press of events, through enemy action, through carelessness, and over the passage of the last 60 or 70 years.
+They made mistakes and they lost things: in the press of events, through enemy action, through carelessness, and over the passage of the last 80 years or so.

 Have a cup of tea and start again tomorrow.